tez-capital/tezbox/readme.md

 You can adjust service behavior by mounting your own configuration to `/tezbox/overrides/services/...` for override or `/tezbox/configuration/services/...` for full replacement.

 If you want to disable a service, you can create override with `autostart: false`.
-For example to disable baker service you would crease `baker.hjson` file:
+For example to disable baker service you would create `baker.hjson` file:
 ```hjson
 autostart: false
 ```